Rebel Black Bear

 Rebel, The Black Bear was the mascot of the Ole Miss Rebels, the collegiate athletic teams of the University of Mississippi.
 The anthropomorphic black bear replaced Colonel Reb as the official mascot in 2010.
 On October 6, 2017, Chancellor Jeffrey Vitter announced that the new university mascot would be the Landshark, beginning with the 2018–19 season.
-Rebel's design would later be recycled for Joe Bear, the mascot of the Lenoir-Rhyne University in late 2019.

 Mascot search

 In 2003, Colonel Reb was removed from the sidelines at Ole Miss athletic events as the on-the-field mascot after facing criticism that the character was offensive and racially insensitive.
 A contest was held in which fans were invited to design a replacement.
 The athletic department chose two finalists, Rebel Bruiser and Rowdy Rebel, and invited fans to vote on their favorite.
 The limited fan response prompted the administration to cancel the poll.

 Admiral Ackbar campaign

 In 2010, Ole Miss students voted to choose a new mascot.
 The election did not allow the option of reinstating Colonel Reb as the official mascot, in spite of sizable popular support.
 An internet campaign to adopt the Star Wars character Admiral Ackbar as the Ole Miss mascot gained considerable support.
 However, the students that began the campaign insisted Admiral Ackbar was not their ideal choice for the school's mascot.
 Instead, they intended the character as "the face of a push to start a fresh mascot search at Ole Miss."
 Lucasfilm, owners of the Admiral Ackbar character, declined to give Ole Miss the rights to use his image for their mascot, but commented, “Lucasfilm is flattered that our Star Wars fans at the University of Mississippi are considering electing Admiral Ackbar as their mascot.
 The last time we checked in with Admiral Ackbar he was leading the Rebel Alliance Fleet on a critical mission so it will be difficult for him to show up for the games!"